SitecorePowerShell/Book/reports.md

 The reports which come out of the box provide a wide variety of information regarding your Sitecore installation.

-We've built quite a few reports, many similar to the Advanced System Report module.
+We've built quite a few reports, many similar to the [Advanced System Report][1] module.

 ![Reports](images/screenshots/reports.png)